 The Bonaire National Marine Park is managed by STINAPA.

 The Bonaire National Marine Park was established in 1979.
-The park starts at the high water mark and extends to 200 ft (60 meters) of depth; it covers an area of 6672 acres, or 27 km².
+The park starts at the high water mark and extends to 200 ft (60 meters) of depth; it covers an area of 6672 acres or 27 km².

-Mission of the Bonaire National Marine Park.
+The mission of the Bonaire National Marine Park.

 The mission of the Bonaire National Marine Park (BNMP) is to protect and manage the island’s natural, cultural and historical resources, while allowing ecologically sustainable use, for the benefit of future generations.

 The reefs around Bonaire form a narrow fringing reef, which begins practically at the shoreline and extends to a maximum of 984 feet (300m) offshore.
-The whole area is protected as part of the Bonaire National Marine Park and legislation ensures wise use of the island’s coral reefs, sea grass, and mangroves.
+The whole area is protected as part of the Bonaire National Marine Park and legislation ensures wise use of the island’s coral reefs, seagrass, and mangroves.
 Nearly 60 species of coral can be found on the reefs, but they do vary by habitat.

 Rules & Regulations of the Bonaire National Marine Park.